Past And Present: Illinois Gambling Expansion

-The Illinois gambling expansion bill that Gov. JB Pritzker signed in 2019 is the gift that keeps on giving.
-Legal sports betting is currently live in Illinois, and additional retail casinos are in the future, including a casino in Chicago.
+The Illinois gambling expansion bill that Gov. JB Pritzker signed in June 2019 is the gift that keeps on giving.
+Thanks to the bill, legal sports betting in Illinois and six new retail casinos are in the future, including a casino in Chicago.

-Sports betting is among the many gaming options available to Illinois bettors.
-Currently, there are 10 retail casinos within the state, and thousands of video gaming terminals (VGTs) at truck stops, bars, etc.
+Currently, there are 10 retail casinos in Illinois, and thousands of video gaming terminals (VGTs) at truck stops, bars, etc.

 Here’s what you need to know to gamble in Illinois legally.